 Cow-Calf Share or Cash Cow Leases - What is fair?

-A webinar identifying things that cow owners and operators should consider when developing a Cow-calf Share/Cow Cash Lease Agreement was recently recorded (link opens in new window).
-This webinar utilizes an Excel® Spreadsheet titled “Cow-calf Share Lease Cow-Q-Lator” that is located in the UNL Extension Ag Manager's Toolbox.
+A webinar identifying things that cow owners and operators should consider when developing a Cow-calf Share/Cow Cash Lease Agreement was recently recorded.
+The presenter for the webinar utilizes an Excel® Spreadsheet titled "Cow-calf Share Lease Cow-Q-Lator" that is located on the West Central Research and Extension Center Ag Economics Decision Aids page.
 This spreadsheet takes into account the contributions of all parties involved in the cow-calf enterprise and then calculates both a fair cash lease value as well as what would be an equitable share arrangement.

 Due to the current volatility of inputs as well as cattle prices, evaluating a lease on an annual basis to revisit what is an equitable arrangement is in the best interest of all people involved.